isotoma/aws-sso-auth/README.md

 ## Usage

 You will need to have a current SSO session with the AWS CLI.
 Before using the AWS CLI for SSO you need to configure it with `aws sso configure`.
-Note that `aws-sso-auth` currently expects you to be using a profile called `default` for your sso login.
+By default, `aws-sso-auth` the profile called `default` for your sso login.
+Change this with the `--profile` flag if needed.

 Run: